Canva Design Systems: How to Set Up and Use Canva Brand Kit

 2. Click on “Brand Kit” in the left sidebar (or go to Settings → Brand Hub)

-3. You’ll see sections for logos, colors, and fonts
+3. You’ll see sections for logos, colours, and fonts

-If you don’t have Canva Pro yet, you can still organize brand elements manually—but the brand kit makes it infinitely easier.
+If you don’t have Canva Pro yet, you can still organise brand elements manually—but the brand kit makes it infinitely easier.

 Step 2: Upload Your Logos